Gennie Walker: Creation and development

+Producers paired Gennie in a relationship with Nikhil Sharma (Rik Makarem) and writers developed a wedding storyline for them.
+Their wedding day becomes problematic when Brenda Walker (Lesley Dunlop) is diagnosed with a brain tumour.
+She refuses to attend Gennie's wedding because of her illness, which causes Gennie to question marrying Nikhil.
+Advance spoilers revealed that Gennie would attempt to convince Brenda to attend.
+A reporter from TV easy revealed that Gennie would try to flee her wedding over Brenda's absence.
+Nikhil then tries to convince Gennie to go through with the ceremony.
+Brenda then collapses and is rushed into hospital, further ruining their wedding day.
+The incident forces Brenda to agree to life saving brain surgery.

-On 12 May 2013, it was announced that Reese-Williams was leaving Emmerdale.
-The actress stated "I have absolutely adored my five years playing Gennie and being part of such an iconic show.
+On 11 May 2013, it was announced via an itv.com report that Reese-Williams was leaving the role.
+She stated "I have absolutely adored my five years playing Gennie and being part of such an iconic show.
 My decision to leave has nothing to do with Emmerdale – it's such a special place and I will always cherish it – but I feel it's the right time for me to say goodbye and find new challenges."
+It was also revealed that Gennie would depart during the British summer months.
+Producers did not reveal details about Gennie's departure, urging viewers to keep watching.
+Five days later, Makarem's departure as Nikhil was announced with no details about his departure story given.
 On 25 July 2013, Gennie was killed off when Cameron Murray (Dominic Power) suffocated her following a car accident.
 Details of the murder were kept a secret to ensure viewers would be surprised.
 She made her final appearance on 26 July 2013.